 Perhaps the most important factor to consider is the uncertain nature of the consulting field.
-As the economy changes, so does the demand for consulting services even if the need for expertise still exists.
+As social, political, technological, and economic changes fluctuate, so does the demand for consulting services even if the need for expertise still exists.
 Steady income, guaranteed benefits, personal assistants, and predictable routines are not always possible.
-A professional career in consulting should not be viewed as a temporary venture between jobs but rather as a new career that requires entrepreneurial thinking, unique approaches, and continuous learning.
+Professional consulting could be viewed as a temporary venture between jobs, but for many it is a new career adventure that requires entrepreneurial thinking, unique approaches, and continuous learning.
 A consultant must be versatile, flexible, and able to multitask with a variety of clients in a responsive way.
 Every day involves looking for new connections and projects while simultaneously serving current clients at the highest professional level.

-Solo Practitioner Versus the Team Approach
+Solo Practitioner Versus Team Approach

-After considering these factors, prospective consultants should also contemplate whether to pursue this career path alone or join others in the endeavor.
+After considering the overall market, services, and professional brand, prospective consultants should also contemplate whether to pursue this career path alone or join with others in the endeavor.
 There are benefits and hurdles to each approach.
-As with any endeavor, each person will perceive a different value proposition when determining what professional consulting structure is right for them.
+As with any opportunity, each person will perceive a different value proposition when determining what professional consulting structure is right for them.
 Therefore, it is critical to do effective research before making this decision.

-Solo consultants have the benefits of ultimate flexibility and the ability to make all strategic, financial, and legal decisions freely.
-They often have a well-known professional brand and connections to easily secure new projects.
-They may be perceived as experts in a specific functional area or cultural discipline, allowing them to smoothly transition into new projects.
+Solo consultants have the benefits of ultimate flexibility and the ability to make all strategic, project, financial, and legal decisions freely.
+They often have a well-known professional brand and connections to secure new projects.
+They may be perceived as experts in a specific functional area or cultural discipline, allowing them to smoothly transition into project work.
 A primary challenge is that solo consultants can feel very isolated without the camaraderie and support of professional consulting colleagues.
-They also have limited capacity to work on more than a handful of projects simultaneously and limited time to meet the requests made by potential clients.
+They can also have limited capacity to work on more than a handful of projects simultaneously with limited time to meet the requests made by potential clients.
 Additionally, solo consultants must take on the legal and financial risks of proposal preparation, contracts, billing, collections, and other administrative tasks that can take away time and energy from direct client service.

 A team approach allows consultants to strategize with colleagues, cross-sell services, and relieve the isolation that solo consultants sometimes feel.
-Joining a firm of like-minded arts and culture management professionals has value and benefit for both the firm and its clients.
+Joining a firm of like-minded arts and culture management professionals has value and benefits for both the firm and its clients.
 The strategic advantage of a firm's existing brand and ongoing marketing efforts can be invaluable.
 Newsletters and conference participation by consulting firms can build the geographic reach of the consulting team and enhance the breadth and depth of services that the team can provide.
-Also, employee benefits, file and information sharing, and human resources are typically available in a larger firm.
+Also, employee benefits, file and information sharing, and supporting administrative resources are typically available in a larger firm.
 An additional advantage is that the experience, connections, and past client work are shared among the firm's consultants.
 Rather than focusing on individual achievements, a firm will highlight its collective client list and shared success stories.
 The best consultants understand that leveraging the brand and experience of every team member of a firm allows for greater synergies and opportunities.
-Team members can consistently develop relationships for projects on which they will work while simultaneously providing leads to their colleagues.
+Team members can consistently develop relationships for projects on which they will work while simultaneously providing client prospect leads to their colleagues.